AWeber Email Marketing - Functionality, Usability & Pricing (2020)

 More importantly, the 100% all-remote team treats each other like family.
-Not only do they collaborate daily to solve issues, they also brainstorm for ideas and suggestions to help make their product much better.
+Not only do they collaborate daily to solve issues, but they also brainstorm for ideas and suggestions to help make their product much better.

 Espousing these values through the years resulted in over 1,000,000 small businesses seeking AWeber for all their email marketing needs.